PFAS Water Contamination Lawyers

 What Are PFAS?

 Even with countless hours of research and study by the Environmental Protection Agency, there is so much that we don’t know about PFAS.
-What we do know is that those exposed to PFAS can potentially suffer from serious health effects as a result of their exposure.
-Exposed individuals might have the right to file a PFAS lawsuit if they suffered damages as a result of that exposure.
+What we do know is that those exposed to PFAS can potentially suffer from serious health effects due to their exposure.
+Exposed individuals might have the right to file a PFAS lawsuit if they suffered damages due to that exposure.

 - Firefighting foam